apider/whale-alert-es-pub/README.md

 ### cursor
 Whale Alert gives you a cursor so you can keep track of where in the event flow you are.

-I save this cursor in a file called <code>cursor.json</code> to be loaded on program/container restarts.
+I save this cursor in a file called <code>cursor.json</code> to be loaded on program/container restarts so we dont re-fetch old data.

 Path for this file can be changed on line <code>16</code> in <code>app.py</code>